 Do the following, and your meat will inevitably be juicier

+Find a charcoal chimney starter – the larger, the better.
 Firstly, it will save you the hassle of buying lighter fluid, which virtually means that you will save time lighting the grill.
 More substantial Charcoal Chimney Starters come with the benefit of accommodating more briquettes, and this translates to the grill getting hotter faster.

 Don’t feel afraid to experiment with big chunks of wood too.